LEARNAcademy/syllabus/ruby/classes_objects.md

 **Given Classes**

-Every object in Ruby belongs to a class.
+Again, every object in Ruby belongs to a class.
 Another way of saying: each object is an instance of class.
-To find out what class an object is a part of you can call `.class` on any object and it will tell you.
-Once you know what class the object belongs to it is easy to Google that Ruby class and see all the methods of the class. **OR** use the Ruby method `.methods` in irb to generate a list of all the methods available to that class.
+Once you know what class the object belongs to (by using the `.class` method), it is easy to Google that Ruby class and see all the methods of the class. **OR** use the Ruby method `.methods` in irb to generate a list of all the methods available to that class.

 ```RUBY
 hello.class